pasu/Resemble_density_comparison/README.md

 The source code is :https://github.com/rsmbl/Resemble.js

-IBased on resemble.js, I did modification to support density comparison.
+Based on resemble.js, I did modification to support density comparison.

 ### Get it